 Messrs.
 Adogbeji Jaho & co.
-(Chartered Accountants) have expressed their willingness to continue in office as auditors of the foundation in accordance with Section 357(2) of the Companies and Allied Matters Act, Cap C20 LFN 2004.
+(Chartered Accountants) have expressed their willingness to continue in office as auditors of the foundation per Section 357(2) of the Companies and Allied Matters Act, Cap C20 LFN 2004.

-The financial statements set out on pages 8 to 11 have been prepared in accordance with the reporting and presentation requirement of International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).
+The financial statements set out on pages 8 to 11 have been prepared in accordance with the reporting and presentation requirements of International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB).